-To get technical support and product updates, you need to register and activate your product with the Novell Customer Center; see Figure 2-6.
+To get technical support and product updates, you need to register and activate your product with the Novell Customer Center; see Figure 2-7.
 This dialog provides assistance for doing so.
-Find detailed information about Novell Customer Center at http://www.novell.com/documentation/ncc/.
+For information about SUSE Customer Center, see https://scc.suse.com.

 Enter yourand for the product.
 If you provide the registration code now, operating system updates will be installed automatically during the installation of the system.

 After confirmation, the system will be configured with the supplied settings.
 Then YaST performs the partitioning and the software installation.
 Packages are installed one by one, so you can see the progress.

 No user action is required at this stage.

 This wizard-based installation scenario disables the firewall (SuSEfirewall2) completely.

 If needed, you can activate the firewall after the installation.
 If you activate the firewall after the installation, you must open all required ports manually.
 For more information about required ports, see Section 5.2.2, Ports Configuration.

 After an automatic reboot () and applying previously supplied configuration settings, you are prompted to continue with the using the SAP Installation Wizard.
 The SAP Installation Wizard will install the SAP application from the SAP media kits you received from SAP.

 The SAP Product Installation default settings are specified and documented in /etc/sysconfig/sap-installation-wizard.
 You can change them according to your needs.

 Select Figure 2-8) if you want to continue with the installation right away.and confirm the pop-up (see